-The most important elements of a national HGSF strategy are described below.
+The most important elements of a national HGSF strategy are described in Figure 4.

-3.1 Objectives
+3.1 OBJECTIVES

 No programme can address all the identified needs of a population.
 The objectives of a programme clarify the needs it will address, which of the multiple potential benefits of HGSF (see Module 1) it will focus on and, for example, the order of priority.
 Achieving clarity and agreement among all programme stakeholders on programme objectives is fundamental for: